r4hulp/firstresponder-ai/documents/hackathon-submission.md

    - Azure OpenAI Service for natural language processing and response generation
    - Azure Communication Services for voice handling and call management
    - Azure Event Grid for event processing and system coordination
+   - Azure Functions for handling call events and orchestration

 3. **Storage and Analytics:**
    - Azure Blob Storage for call recordings and data persistence